-Provides the student an opportunity to work with Apache and Linux for web site testing and evaluation.
-Includes documenting strategies for site evaluation (data mining).
-The student learns the basics of risk management and emerging trends and issues.
+Provides opportunities to work with Apache and Linux for web site testing and evaluation.
+Includes documenting strategies for site evaluation (data mining), the basics of risk management, and emerging trends and issues.
 Every other year.
 Prerequisites: junior status or permission of instructor.